 [message_box bg=”#hex or http://imageurl”] → Taste the island’s viniculture by joining the Sip of Santorini Wine Tour! [/message_box][gap height=”15px]

 Stay in a traditional whitewashed home

-The iconic whitewashed homes of Santorini are often carved directly out of the volcanic rock, and their arched ceilings and spectacular views mean that this is accommodation you won’t forget in a hurry.
-There are a large variety of villas to suit a wide range of budgets – you simply shouldn’t stay in Santorini without staying in one these uniquely carved homes.
+The iconic whitewashed homes of Santorini are often carved directly out of the volcanic rock, and their arched ceilings and spectacular views mean that this is the accommodation you won’t forget in a hurry.
+There are a large variety of villas to suit a wide range of budgets – you simply shouldn’t stay in Santorini without staying in one of these uniquely carved homes.